Safe haven: the women-led programme that helps trafficked women and girls on their road to recovery

 “Tragically, the experiences of women like Edana are all too common in this part of Sudan,” says Marina Tondo, humanitarian sexual and gender-based violence advisor for the British Red Cross.

 “Our project comes at a critical and pivotal time for women and girls in Sudan and is being led by our amazing team of Sudanese women.
 Through their vital work, women and girls along the migratory route in Eastern Sudan will have their dignity, rights, and protection needs met, and be empowered to make informed decisions and experience safer migration paths.
-This is possible thanks to players of People’s Postcode Lottery who are funding this life-changing programme.”
+This life-changing programme is possible thanks to funds raised by players of People’s Postcode Lottery.”

 *Edana’s name has been changed